CrowdsourcingKC/crowdsourcingshortcut/README.md

 ## Contributing

+Coming soon:

-This site is built with **a**.
+This site is built with.

-If you are interested in contributing, [open issues can be found here][issues] or suggest your own!
+If you want to contribute, [open issues can be found here][] or suggest your own!
 Here are [guidelines for contributing][].
-You can also make sure your contributions are up to our standards by referring to the [code of conduct]().
+Please alos refer to the [code of conduct]().

 ## Technologies